GitMeep/Classroom-Bot/README.md

 ### Questions
 Students can ask questions using a text command.
 The teacher can then go through them one at a time.

+### Mute
+Tired of students talking when they shouldn't?
+Force mute a channel, so only the teacher can speak.

 ### PubChem lookup
 Look up safety information and molar mass of a compound on PubChem.